 It has been sometime since I have posted in this series.
-Since I am currently on vacation, I thought I would make some time to add another instalment.
+Since I am currently on vacation, I thought I would make some time to add another installment.

 In this post, let’s address the first problem.
 To get a good handle on the problem, we need to know the type of evidence we have and the quality of the fragments.
 Since the PAM images were taken over the course of several years, it is important to examine every PAM image.
 Once we collect the PAM images, let’s survey the evidence to see what images we want to start processing through some Computer Vision algorithms.
-Before we gather the images, let’s first summarise the issue we are facing and spell out some of the methodical challenges.
+Before we gather the images, let’s dig into some of the issues we are facing and spell out some of the methodical challenges.

 Summary: Reading 1QSa II 11–12

 For those who are not familiar with this text, 1QSa was discovered in the Judaean Desert of Jordan, as part of the 1947 discovery of the so-called Dead Sea Scrolls.
 In my doctoral thesis, I examine this text is much greater detail.
 Since this series is more focused on reframing philological study by focusing on digital humanities, I will not go into detail about the specifics of this text.
 Rather, I want to focus on 1QSa II 11–12.

 In the manuscript of 1QSa, we encounter an important text relating to issues of Community Law and political tensions in the Second Temple era.
 In particular, lines 11–12 of column two pose an interesting dilemma.
 The text is fragmentary.
 In the first publication of this text,1 The editor, D. Barthélemy transcribed the lines 11–12 as:

 Voici (l’ordre de) session des hommes de renom invités aux convocations pour les délibérations communes, au cas où Dieu 12 mènerait le Messie avec eux: Que le prêtre ait rang de chef sur toute la Congrégation d’Israel. …2